tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 Let's start with the code this time.

-This is our modified Fragment Shader for the "Z-buffer initializer", using snpippets of the vertex coordinates renderer shader:
+This is our modified Fragment Shader for the "Z-buffer initializer", using snippets of the vertex coordinates renderer shader:

 ```diff
 #version 300 es